leonrayang/toc/proposals/graduation/cubefs-graduation-dd.md

 - [ ] **Document the project's release process and guidelines publicly in a RELEASES.md or equivalent file that defines:**

-  - [ ] Release expectations (scheduled or based on feature implementation)
+  - [x] Release expectations (scheduled or based on feature implementation)
-  - [ ] Tagging as stable, unstable, and security related releases
+  - [x] Tagging as stable, unstable, and security related releases
-  - [ ] Information on branch and tag strategies
+  - [x] Information on branch and tag strategies
-  - [ ] Branch and platform support and length of support
+  - [x] Branch and platform support and length of support
-  - [ ] Artifacts included in the release.
+  - [x] Artifacts included in the release.
   - Additional information on topics such as LTS and edge releases are optional.
 Release expectations are a social contract between the project and its end users and hence changes to these should be well thought out, discussed, socialized and as necessary agreed upon by project leadership before getting rolled out.

 <!-- (TOC Evaluation goes here) -->
 ******* Kevin:
+- Cubefs documents their release frequency as needed (beta and official releases), which can be regarded as based on feature implementation.
+- Security release process described at: https://github.com/cubefs/cubefs/blob/master/security/security-release-process.md
+- Length of support clearly documented, support latest 3 minor releases.
+- **Findings, suggeted update**: No specific description of platform supported, according to the [artifacts-included-in-the-release](https://github.com/cubefs/cubefs/blob/cef58ab3db04857b05a69d9a132e37d4d92e79c7/RELEASE.md#artifacts-included-in-the-release), seems only amd64 binaries are maintained by the community currently.

 ******* Relevant Assets from the Project: